What enables teams to remain successful in an ever-changing, global workplace?

-What keeps teams successful in an ever-changing, global workplace?
-Public health practitioner, business strategist and stakeholder engagement specialist, Donika Jones, says it’s cultural competence.
+According to public health practitioner, business strategist and stakeholder engagement specialist, Donika Jones, the one capability shaping team performance across industries is cultural competence.

 Jones’s experience working with various companies to improve their cultural competence while aligning with stakeholders’ priorities makes her insight for teams particularly useful.

-Keep reading as we break down the definition of cultural competence, why it’s important in corporate environments and 3 promising practices every company should adopt.
+Keep reading as we break down the definition of cultural competence, why it’s important in corporate environments, how it should look in practice, and 3 promising practices every company should adopt.

 What is cultural competence?

-Cultural competence has many definitions based on the context—academic, corporate, personal—it’s being used in.
-We’re defining corporate cultural competence as the ability to communicate across languages with respect, understanding and reflective awareness in relation to the culture or community being served.
+Cultural competence has many definitions based on context—academic, social, personal—but corporate cultural competence can be defined as the ability to communicate across languages with respect, understanding, and reflective awareness in relation to the culture or community being served.

 Jones emphasizes the need to “acknowledge that there are differences in the ways that we experience the world, that there are differences in our perspectives” as a great starting point for many companies.

-While we often think of cultural competence as essential only across international teams, it’s just as important in smaller, local teams.
+While we often think of cultural competence as an essential one-time training for international teams, it’s just as important in smaller, local teams when done continuously.

-When everyone in a team shares similar ideas—and ages, majors, and backgrounds—it becomes easy to blindly assume everyone does as well.
-Jones points this a trap that leads your team into ‘groupthink’ and can lead to misaligned marketing, a disconnect with your audience and a possible failed campaign.
+When teams share similar backgrounds—ages, majors, etc.—it's easy to assume everyone shares the same ideas.
+Jones points out that this is a trap that leads your team into ‘groupthink’ and can result in misaligned marketing, a disconnect with your audience, and a possible failed campaign.

 Cultural competence helps teams: